-- Are students like mine safe in this district? □ Yes □ No - Are there a lot of instances of suspensions?
-Bullying? $\Box$ Yes $\Box$ No - Are there afterschool or summertime opportunities for students? □ Yes □ No - What other opportunities are available in this district? - How do I know the teachers are of high quality?
+- Are students like mine safe in this school? □ Yes □ No - Are there a lot of instances of suspensions?
+Bullying? □ Yes □ No - $\circ$ Are there afterschool or summertime opportunities for students? $\Box$ Yes $\Box$ No - What other opportunities are available at this school? - How do I know the teachers are of high quality?
 What about the school leader?